-ENGL 315 – Introduction to Linguistics
+LING/ENGL 315: Introduction to English Linguistics

 Instructor: Mythili Menon

-ENGL 323 – World Literature
+ENGL 323: World Literature

 Instructor: T.J.
 Boynton

-Instructor: Fran Connor
+Instructor: Francis X. Connor

-ENGL 346 – American Multicultural Literature
+English 346: American Multicultural Literature

 Instructor: Mary Sherman

-we will try to enhance our understanding of how ethnic and national identity have been formed through literature, analyze the social and cultural contexts that have shaped ethnic writers’ perspectives, and examine how ever-changing definitions of race and ethnicity have contributed, at various times, to the inclusion and exclusion of these writers from the American social and cultural landscape.
+we will try to enhance our understanding of how ethnic and national identities have been formed through literature, analyze the social, cultural, and political contexts that have shaped so-called “multicultural” writers’ perspectives, and examine how ever-changing definitions of race and ethnicity have contributed, at various times, to both the inclusion and exclusion of many authors from the American literary landscape.

-ENGL 361 – British Literature II
+ENGL 361: Major British Writers II